elrobin/gov-affiliation-classifier/Readme.md

 - If ROR dump fails to load, the system continues without ROR matching
 - If ROR matching fails for a specific affiliation, it falls back to LLM
-- If LLM call fails, the row is marked with error in `rationale` field
+- If LLM call fails, classification fields are set to `None` for that row
 - All errors are logged for debugging

 ## Dependencies